raidrush-dev/querystring-parser/README.txt

 // -> { "foo": [ null, { "foo": [ [ null, null, 1] ] } ], "bar": 1 }
 --------------------------------------------------------------------

-And it is possible to decode complex object-structures to query-strings as well!
+And it is possible to encode complex object-structures to query-strings as well!

 example: